 Trajectory Planning component and select Link to

-Remove a Reference Architecture
+Remove Architecture Reference

-In some cases, you have to deviate from the reference architecture for a single component.
+In some cases, you have to deviate from the architecture model reference for a single component.
 For example, a comprehensive sensor model, referenced from a local component, may include too many features for the motion control architecture at hand and require simplification for that architecture only.
 In this case, you can remove the reference architecture to make local changes possible.
 Right-click a linked component and select Inline Model.